gobuffalo/docs/templates/docs/generators/_list.md

 Available Commands:
-  action      Generates new action(s) docker      Generates a Dockerfile goth        Generates a actions/goth.go file configured to the specified providers. resource    Generates a new actions/resource file task        Generates a grift task webpack     Generates a webpack asset pipeline.
+  action      Generates new action(s) docker      Generates a Dockerfile mailer      Generates a new mailer for Buffalo resource    Generates a new actions/resource file task        Generates a grift task

 Flags:
   -h, --help   help for generate